There are many underlying, and often complex, causes of energy hardship and any solution will need to address these issues across a number of fronts.

 MBIE’s Energy Hardship Update is our regular e-news about efforts to reduce energy hardship in New Zealand.

 Previous issues are available on the Energy Hardship Update webpage.

 The Support for Energy Education in Communities (SEEC) Programme is part of a suite of government initiatives to lift people out of energy hardship.

-The Ministry of Business, Innovation, and Employment (MBIE) has developed a definition of energy hardship and is developing measures to track energy hardship over time.
+The Ministry of Business, Innovation, and Employment (MBIE) has developed a definition of energy hardship and an initial set of measures that will be used to monitor energy hardship over time.

 2 specialist groups have been established to support government in its work to alleviate energy hardship in New Zealand.